CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ```
   //s ctf_map:ind_glass
   ```
-  This method will penetrate the terrain if you have some within your selected area.
+  This method will penetrate the terrain/structures if you have some within your selected area.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/ab6b6c1e-1341-4a34-bbcd-af2970c99b10)